SpektraSystems/Microsoft-Cloud-Workshop/intelligent-vending-machines/README.md

 > **Possible Solutions**:

  * I any attendee face any issue while running this command, try following these steps.
    * Run the command : **az ml admin node setup --onebox**
-   * Then it will ask for Admin Password : provide the password Password.1!!
+   * Then it will ask for Admin Password : provide the password: **Password.1!!**
    * Confirm the password.

 ### Not able to see "Take Picture" option:
 (Exercise 3 > Task 5 > step 7)
 > **Possible Solutions**:

- * Try maximizing and minimizing the window , you can see the part of that "take button" option at the bottom of the window.
+ * Try maximizing and minimizing the window , you can see the part of that "**Take Picture**" option at the bottom of the window.

 # Notes to Instructors / Proctors
 * Attendees need not to deploy any Azure resources except a Storage account creating in Exercise 1 > Task 4.
 All other Azure resources are automated and attendees can use those resources during the workshop.
+* Attendees can refer **Registration Page/Email** for all details of the resources deployed.

 # Help and Support